 Refugees and asylum seekers who attend the group are able to access our specialist one-to-one casework advice service on employment, education, benefits and housing,

+The project also runs regular social activities and a walking group on Wednesdays in the summertime.
 We have been piloting bike rides with some of our clients recently, maintaining social distancing and hope to run some more over the summer (thanks again to our friends at Cranks).
 Do get in touch if you would like to join in!
-Our social activities programme and our regular Wednesday walking group are being phased back in carefully where possible too, and we will be in touch with previous participants in the near future.

 Refugee Heritage & Local History Project